CINCINNATI - You can take wild animals out of the wild, but you can't take the wild out of wild animals.

-After the accident, Zoo Executive Director Ed Maruska said Stober was aware of the dangers.
+After the accident, the Zoo's executive director at the time, Ed Maruska, said Stober was aware of the dangers.
 He said she had been recommended for the job of head polar bear keeper.

 "The bear was behaving as a bear would.
 They're carnivores.
 They're aggressive and unpredictable," he said.

 "She knew the potential, and she was just a little too close."